Founders Agreement Definition: Everything You Need to Know

 - Intellectual property (IP) assignment.
 Once your business develops a business plan or begins to expand on a platform or product, you have begun creating intellectual property.
 Designate what belongs to your company and how it will be used appropriately in order to protect your ideas.
 It is important to define how IP belongs to your company and not to individuals such as owners, employees, contractors, and consultants.

 - Milestones.
 Detail important milestones that must be met and what work must be completed in order to reach them.
 You'll be able to reference your achievements to know when to take the next step.

 First, commit yourself to have serious discussions with your co-founders about each person's role, equity, compensation, vesting schedules, termination clauses, and any other crucial concerns, as mentioned above.
 Take the time to nail it down now so that future issues remain minimal.

 Consult a startup attorney.
 A legal professional can assist you in understanding what your agreement is missing, and what issues could arise from your agreement.
 The cost of hiring a lawyer will be worth ensuring that you and your business avoid any mistakes that could have been prevented.
 As you'll be enlisting the help of a legal professional should any complications arise, get them involved now to prevent it from happening.

 Once intentions and objectives are clear, have the lawyer draft a sample founders' agreement.
 Review the document in detail with your co-founders.
 The entire process may take three to four working days.

 If you need help with a founders' agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.